-The brain"Our findings are not a result of the level or type of lighting, but are a function of exposure to the symbol of insight, the light bulb," Slepian explained.
+"Our findings are not a result of the level or type of lighting, but are a function of exposure to the symbol of insight, the light bulb," Slepian explained.

 These findings suggest that it takes more than light to promote enlightenment.
 Instead, the researchers suggest our brains respond favorably to bare lightbulbs because they are familiar symbols of insight.